Accelerated Masters Program

 Meeting these eligibility requirements does not guarantee acceptance into the accelerated master’s degree programs and the Dean of the Graduate College will make the final decision on whether an undergraduate student is accepted into this program.
 When students in the accelerated program complete their undergraduate degree requirements, they will receive their bachelor’s degree and will then be classified as graduate students to continue their studies in the master’s program.

 - Transcript.
-Official transcripts must be sent by your previous school if you were a transfer student.
-Please review this page for full details https://www.boisestate.edu/graduatecollege/howtoapply/submit-official-transcripts/
+Official transcripts must be sent by your previous school, or an approved transcript service provider.
+Please review this page for full details Submit Official Transcripts

 - A resume/CV.
 Please include a comprehensive description of your academic and professional credentials and achievements.

 - Personal statement.
 Please include information about your future career goals and how this program will help you achieve those goals, any work experience or academic successes, and any other information that could provide evidence of your motivation, skills, and character.
-Your personal statement should be no longer than 500 words.
+Please limit your statement to less than 500 words.